The-Academic-Observatory/observatory-platform/docs/deploy_terraform.md

 # Observatory Terraform Environment
 This is a tutorial for deploying the Observatory Platform to Google Cloud with Terraform.

+You should have [installed the Observatory Platform](installation.html) before following this tutorial.

 ## Install dependencies
 The dependencies that are required include:
 * [Packer](https://www.packer.io/): for automating the creation of the Google Cloud VM images.